Meteor-Community-Packages/meteor-scss/README.md

 # Sass for Meteor
 This is a Sass build plugin for Meteor.
-It compiles Sass files with node-sass and it has options to control the load order of Sass files and use Autoprefixer on the generated CSS.
+It compiles Sass files with node-sass.

-**Note that due to a limitation in libsass, there is no support for indented sass syntax.
-This syntax is deprecated and will likely not ever get supported**
+**Note that due to a limitation in libsass, there is no support for imports with indented syntax (sass).
+Indented syntax does work on the top-level.
+A version based on dart-sass is in the works which should remove this limitation.**

 **Meteor 1.7 introduced a change in how node_modules are handled, if you want to import sass from a node_module you need to symlink the package in your imports directory (more information below)**